 Membership application forms and the meeting attendance lists are held by the Membership Secretary.
 The membership list is maintained by the Membership Secretary; copies of the list are held by the Chairman and the Secretary in the event of the Membership Secretary not being available or a specific need for them to communicate with members.

 Club publications can be ordered by post, by email, or online from the Club’s website.
-Those wishing to join a Zoom speaker meeting via Zoom pay their guest fee using the Club website.

 The personal data provided by purchasers (name and contact details) are used solely to fulfil the Club’s contract with them to supply the item(s) ordered.
 Records of these orders are held by the Publications Manager.